cywongdigi/logodetection/README.md

-├── custom_image                             # Custom images used for testing or training the logo detection system ├── gui_image                                # Snippets of the GUI for correct logo classifications ├── backup                                   # Backup files related to the project └── README.txt                               # Provides an overview, setup instructions, and usage guidelines for the logo detection system project
+├── custom_image                             # Custom images used for testing or training the logo detection system ├── gui_image                                # Snippets of the GUI for correct logo classifications ├── backup                                   # Backup files related to the project └── README.md                                # Provides an overview, setup instructions, and usage guidelines for the logo detection system project
 ```

 ## Steps to Run `logodetection_gui.py`